Partner

 While each case is unique, and no one case is predictive, Chris’s experience includes:

-• As lead counsel, representing a global biopharmaceutical company, a global financial services company, and an international development company in three Anti-Terrorism Act lawsuits pending in federal district court in New York and Washington, D.C.
+• As lead counsel, representing an international development company in Anti-Terrorism Act litigation pending in federal district court in Washington, D.C. relating to alleged activities in Afghanistan.

-• As lead counsel, successfully represented a global biopharmaceutical company in a $100 million commercial arbitration before the American Arbitration Association’s International Centre for Dispute Resolution (ICDR).
+• As lead counsel, successfully represented a global biopharmaceutical company in a $100 million commercial arbitration before the International Centre for Dispute Resolution (ICDR), prevailing on all claims.

-• As lead counsel, successfully represented a Big 4 accounting firm in multiple commercial arbitrations and related court proceedings in New York and California.
+• As lead counsel, successfully represented a Big 4 accounting firm in multiple commercial arbitrations, mediations, and related court proceedings in New York and California that included both JAMS and “ad hoc arbitration” proceedings.

 Education